Visual-mov/mish/README.md

 # mish
 mish (Mini-shell), is a simple Unix shell written in C for the purpose of learning and being easy to use.
-I also intend for it to be my personal shell.

 *Currently still under development*